tkopacz/data-factory-demo/README.md

-# data-factory-demo
+# Azure Data Factory Demo

-Demo for Data Factory (SqlSink etc)
+1. [TKCopySql](TKCopySql "TKCopySql") - copy all rows from one table to another